PunchiiNadia/EarlyRoboticsCreations2023And2025/README.md

 ### Included Projects
 1. **Obstacle Avoidance Robot**
-   My first self-directed robotics project, designed to detect and avoid obstacles using an ultrasonic sensor.
-It taught me perseverance, wiring logic, and how hardware connects with software.
+   Building by following and adapting a YouTube tutorial, this robot detects and avoids obstacles using an ultrasonic sensor.
+Through experimenting with wiring corrections and motor adjustments, I gained hands-on experience with Arduino hardware and learned how hardware and software interact.

 2. **Sumo Robot**
    A collaborative project focused on 3D design, calibration, and motor control.
 It strengthened my design foundation and sparked my interest in computer vision and robot perception.